devX255/NEXUS-AI/README.md

-# EasyAudit
+# Nexus-AI (AUDIT)

-EasyAudit is an automation tool designed to simplify the process of running audit scripts according to the CIS Benchmark on various operating systems, including Ubuntu, Windows, and RHEL.
+Nexus-AI is an automation tool designed to simplify the process of running audit scripts according to the CIS Benchmark on various operating systems, including Ubuntu, Windows, and RHEL.

 ## Overview

-EasyAudit aims to provide a user-friendly interface for IT administrators and security professionals to ensure compliance with the CIS Benchmark standards.
+Nexus AI aims to provide a user-friendly interface for IT administrators and security professionals to ensure compliance with the CIS Benchmark standards.
 By automating the audit process, EasyAudit saves time and reduces the risk of human error.

 ## Features